MHS in Speech, Language and Hearing Sciences with Emphasis in Speech-Language Pathology

 Required Application Materials

 All applicants to the MHS program in Speech, Language and Hearing Sciences with an emphasis in Speech-Language Pathology must apply through the Communication Sciences and Disorders Centralized Application Service (CSDCAS) Application.
-The Applicant Portal Link should open by July 15, 2021, to begin accepting applications for the 2021-22 academic year.
+The Applicant Portal Link should open by July 15, 2023, to begin accepting applications for the 2023-24 application cycle.
 Additional information about the application process may be found on the Speech, Language and Hearing MHS Application web page, which includes the correct institution code for submitting GRE scores.

 Students who are accepted into the MHS program and commit to attending the University of Missouri will be required to complete the MU Graduate School's online application which includes an additional fee.
 Information will be provided when admission is offered.